Luos-io/Documentation/src/pages/low/containers/create-containers.md

 void Button_Loop(void) {
 }
 ```

-> **Note:** According to the real-time configuration you chose, an additional line of code may be necessary.
-See [Message Handling configuration page](./rt-config.md) for more details.

 ## Containers categories
 To make your development as clean as possible, you have to understand in which category ([**Driver**](#drivers-guidelines) or [**App**](#apps-guidelines)) each container of the project is.